enqueuer-land/enqueuer/README.md

     fileContent: <<json://path/to/file.json>>

-Doing this way, enqueuer will read the file and parse its content as a JSON object.
+In the above example, enqueuer will read the file and parse its content as a JSON object.
-Other parsable values are these ones:
+Other parsable values include:

     csv: <<csv://misc/file-content.csv>>
     tsv: <<tsv://misc/file-content.tsv>>